 New York Times journalist and University of California at Berkeley professor Michael Pollan helped put psychedelic wellness on the map with his 2018 book, How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence.

-Pollan, best known for writings on food, is a three-times James Beard award-winning journalist.
-His dive into psychedelics, which included his own experiences with a range of substances and is the subject of the new Netflix series of the same name, helped to remove the stigmas around psychedelics.
+Pollan, best known for his writings on food, is a three-times James Beard award-winning journalist.
+His dive into psychedelics, which included his own experiences with a range of substances and is the subject of a Netflix series of the same name, helped to remove the stigmas around psychedelics.
 Pollan posited that not only do these substances hold the potential to bring healing, but they can provide a deeply spiritual experience, which may be key to how a single dose can be so lasting,

 “For me, ‘spiritual’ is a good name for some of the powerful mental phenomena that arise when the voice of the ego is muted or silenced.
 If nothing else, these [psychedelic] journeys have shown me how that psychic construct—at once so familiar and on reflection so strange—stands between us and some striking new dimensions of experience, whether of the world outside us or of the mind within.”